lnx66/agents-for-openbb/README.md

 #### `remote_data_request`

-The decorated remote function must yield the result of the `remote_data_request` function, which must specify the `Widget` and `input_arguments` to retrieve data for.
-You can view the full schema of the `Widget` model in the [common/models.py](https://github.com/OpenBB-finance/copilot-for-terminal-pro/blob/main/common/common/models.py) file for.
+The decorated remote function must yield the result of the `agent.remote_data_request` function, which must specify the `Widget` and `input_arguments` to retrieve data for.

+To learn more about how widgets work, see the [Widget Priority](#widget-priority) section of this README.

 #### `request`